-A warning or an alarm will appear in the display as a numerical code Err. xx.
-A warning will be shown on the display until the fault has been corrected, while an alarm will continue to flash until the [STOP/RESET] key is activated.
-The table shows the various warnings and alarms, and whether the fault locks the frequency converter.
-After a Trip locked the mains supply is cut off and the fault is corrected.
+A warning or an alarm will appear in the LEDs on the LCP2.
+A warning will be shown until the fault has been corrected, while an alarm will continue to flash until the [STOP/RESET] key is activated.
+The table shows the various warnings and alarms shown in the LCP2, and whether the fault locks the frequency converter.
+After a Trip locked (alarm and warning LEDs flash at the same time), the mains supply is cut off and the fault is corrected.
 The mains supply is reconnected and the frequency converter is reset.
 The frequency converter is now ready.
 A Trip can be reset manually in three ways:

-- 1. Via the operating key [STOP/RESET].
+1. Via the operating key [STOP/RESET].

-- 2. Via a digital input.

-- 3. Via serial communication.
+- 2. Via a digital input. - 3.
+Via serial communication.